-The term "hot composting" refers to a method in which microbial activity within the compost pile is at its optimum level, which results in finished compost in a much shorter period of time.
+The term "hot composting" refers to a method in which microbial activity within the compost pile is optimized, resulting in finished compost in a much shorter period of time.
 It requires some special equipment, as well as time and diligence.
-But if you are determined to have finished compost in time to start a new garden bed or top-dress your garden, hot composting may be worth trying.
+But if you are determined to have compost ready in time to start a new garden bed or for topdressing, hot composting may be worth trying.

 The size of your compost bin or pile is very important when it comes to hot composting.
-Too small,and the pile won't heat up sufficiently.
-A good size for a pile or bin for hot composting is 4 feet wide by 4 feet high, at least.
+Too small and the pile won't heat up sufficiently.
+A good size for a pile or bin for hot composting is at least four feet wide by four feet high.
 In general, bigger is better, but four feet by four feet is a manageable size for most gardeners.
-The pile should be placed in full sun, if possible -- shade will cool the pile down a bit and slow the process down.
+The pile should be placed in full sun, if possible––shade will cool the pile down a bit and slow the process.
 You can just heap the materials up, or use a simple wire fence bin.
-Of course, if you're construction-minded, you can also build a nice, large bin out of wood or shipping pallets.
+Of course, if you're construction-minded, you can also build a nice, large hot compost bin out of wood or shipping pallets.

 - Dry corn stalks